manenko/boot-download/README.rst

 root directory.

     .. caution::
-       The task will fail if the :code:`output-path` is not specified AND the url has parameters (i.e. :code:`http://example.org/file?p=foo&q=bar`).
+       The task will fail if the :code:`output-file` was not specified AND the url has parameters (i.e. :code:`http://example.org/file?p=foo&q=bar`).